leobenkel/umlclassdiagram/README.md

   * Will connect the classes to the classes being thrown
 * **Enclosing**
   * Will connect the classes to the parent class where the class is defined is it exist.

+### Styling

+You can read more about the key/values available for dot graph styling with this document: https://www.graphviz.org/pdf/dotguide.pdf .

 ## Use